Nitro/singularity-monitor/README.md

 ### New Relic Insights Dashboard

-Using [NewRelic Query Langage][6] (NRQL) you can build a graph on a dashboard from the data source events using the following query:
+Using [NewRelic Query Langage][6] (NRQL) you can build a chart on a dashboard from the data source events using the following query:

 ```sql
 SELECT uniqueCount(id) FROM SingularityTaskEvent where version = 1 facet requestId, lastTaskState SINCE 24 hours AGO TIMESERIES 15 minutes
 ```

-This query display a graph of events for every `requestId` for last 24 hours ago such as below.
+This query display a chart of events for every `requestId` for last 24 hours ago such as below.

 ![New Relic Insights Dashboard](./assets/singularity-monitor-dashboard.png)